cindidong/ChatBot/README.md

-## Introduction
+## Review Chat Bot
-Simple Chatbot to gather reviews from customers.
-Scans for "thank you" in the customer chat message (likely to be a response to a customer service interaction), then starts the service agent review process.
+Interactive chat bot to gather reviews from customers.
+Scans for "thank you" in the customer chat message (simulates the end of a customer service interaction), then starts the service agent review process.
+If the user switches to another tab (simulates the process of a purchase/a cart check out), then the chat bot starts the product review process.
 Stores the chat messages in a JSON file on the local file system.

 ## How To Run Locally
 ```